steamship-plugins/csv-blockifier/DEPLOYING.md

 This means you have tried to push a branch with a semver-style tag (like `v1.2.3`), resulting in a version deployment whose name must match that tag without the `v` prefix (`1.2.3`).
 Make sure the version field of `steamship.json` matches this string.

 For example, if you are deploying branch `v6.0.0`, the `version` field of your `steamship.json` file must be `6.0.0`

+### The deployment fails with an authentication error

+Make sure you're set your `STEAMSHIP_KEY` in your GitHub secrets.